PhilipDaniels/dotfiles/colors/README.md

 Setup of .bashrc
 ----------------
+It is considered a bad idea to override your $TERM variable using

+  export TERM=xterm-256color

-It is considered a bad idea to specify what your terminal is using export TERM=xterm-256color or similar.
-This is because you are eseentially lying about what you terminal is.
+or similar.
+This is because you are essentially lying about what you terminal is.
 It is better to use a terminal that can be properly configured, i.e. one that supports 256 colors is ideal.